Oats also include the normally healthy protein gluten. There are numerous conflicts between oats and coeliac disease.

 An individual with coeliac disease experiences vitamin deficiencies with the brain, nerves, bones, liver and various other vital body organs and various other health problems.
 What takes place is that the individual with coeliac disease consumes foods with the protein gluten and experiences an immune response in the small intestinal tract.
 This might result in small intestine damage and malabsorption of particular vitamins and nutrients from the food.
 There is no treatment for coeliac disease however individuals with this handle their disease by taking out gluten from their diet.

 It is thought that coeliac disease is a relatively rare condition, it is now thought to affect one in 100 individuals worldwide.
-To manage their disease, clients with coeliac disease is advised to have a gluten-free diet, oats is just one of the meals that they take out of their list.
+To manage their disease, clients with coeliac disease are advised to have a gluten-free diet, oats are just one of the meals that they take out of their list.

 Yet there have been debates if it is acceptable for coeliacs to eat oats, considering that oat proteins are not like those in wheat, barley and rye.
 Even so, oats are thought to have toxic impacts with people who are afflicted with this condition that is why it is recommended they are avoided.